leanprover/theorem_proving_in_lean4/type_classes.md

 # end Ex
 ```

-Note that an "instance" of a type class is a `Type` so you can think of
-a type class as a "class of types" whose instances are Types that can
-be inferred using type class resolution.
-So Lean can not only infer
-arguments as shown in [Implicit
-Arguments](dependent_type_theory.html#implicit_arguments) but Lean can
-also infer Types, which is a very powerful concept.

-Note also that `class` in Lean is not exactly the same as it is in
+Note that `class` in Lean is not exactly the same as it is in
 object oriented languages like Java, Python, C#, where a class defines
 a new type.
-A `class` in Lean is more abstract, a bit more like a
+A `class` in Lean is a bit more like a Rust Trait.
-Rust Trait.
 The member "add" is not really a "method" it is just a
 member named "add" that just happens to have a function type `a -> a
 -> a`.
-You cannot implement functions in a type class, only in an
+You cannot implement functions in a type class.
+The member `add`
-`instance` of the type class.
+in a type class is like an interface (or trait) saying instances of this class
+will have an add method.

 ```lean
 # namespace Ex